Solo-FL/SOLO-motor-controllers-VB-test/README.md

 # TestSoloLibVB
-this repository consist of a VS project to test Solo VB .net Library
+this repository consist of a VS project to test Solo VB .net with DLL

 ## note
 - Work on VS comunnity 2022
-- need the .\dll\SoloMotorControllers.dll in this folder: bin\xxxx\net8.0-windows
+- need the SoloMotorControllers.dll in this folder: .\dll\

 ## run the deubug/release:
 - GUI > Green arrow